-The Hood River property is contiguous to the Ulu Property lease to the north, east and south.
+The Hood River property is surrounds the Ulu Mining Lease on all sides.
 The property is held through a renewable, 20-year Mineral Exploration Agreement (MEA) with Nunavut Tunngavik Incorporated (NTI).
 The Company expanded the Hood River MEA with NTI to encompass 112 square kilometres in January 2022.